Duccio di Buoninsegna (painter)|

 Object 4 of 8

-NGA 1939.1.141 formed part of the front predella of Duccio's double-sided altarpiece the Maestà, which was in the course of execution by October 1308 and was placed on the high altar of the Cathedral of Siena on 30 June 1311; the altarpiece was removed from the cathedral in 1506, stored, and then displayed on the wall of the left transept, close to the altar of Saint Sebastian, but probably by this time the predella and gable panels had already been separated from it; the altarpiece was moved to the church of Sant'Ansano in 1777, where its two sides were separated and returned to the cathedral; in 1798 the gables and eight panels of the predella were reported as being kept in the Sacristy of the cathedral, whereas the rest, including NGA 1939.1.141, must already have been in private hands; Giuseppe and Marziale Dini, Colle Val d'Elsa (Siena), by 1879; purchased 1886 by (Charles Fairfax Murray [1849-1919], London and Florence) for Robert Henry [1850-1929] and Evelyn Holford [1856-1943] Benson, London and Buckhurst Park, Sussex; sold 1927 with the entire Benson collection to (Duveen Brothers, Inc., London, New York, and Paris); Clarence H. Mackay [1874-1938], Roslyn, New York, by 1929; sold 1934 to the Samuel H. Kress Foundation, New York; gift 1939 to NGA.
+NGA 1939.1.141 formed part of the rear predella of Duccio's double-sided altarpiece the Maestà, which was in the course of execution by October 1308 and was placed on the high altar of the Cathedral of Siena on 30 June 1311; the altarpiece was removed from the cathedral in 1506, first stored by the Cathedral authorities, and then later displayed on the wall of the left transept, close to the altar of Saint Sebastian, but probably by this time the predella and gable panels had already been separated from it; the altarpiece was moved to the church of Sant'Ansano in 1777, where its two sides were separated and returned to the cathedral; in 1798 the gables and eight panels of the predella were reported as being housed in the sacristy of the cathedral, whereas the rest, including NGA 1939.1.141, must already have been in private hands; Giuseppe and Marziale Dini, Colle Val d'Elsa (Siena), by 1879; purchased 1886 by (Charles Fairfax Murray [1849-1919], London and Florence) for Robert Henry [1850-1929] and Evelyn Holford [1856-1943] Benson, London and Buckhurst Park, Sussex; sold 1927 with the entire Benson collection to (Duveen Brothers, Inc., London, New York, and Paris); sold 1 October 1928 to Clarence H. Mackay [1874-1938], Roslyn, New York; sold 1934 to the Samuel H. Kress Foundation, New York; gift 1939 to NGA.

 The documents are published in Jane Immler Satkowski, Duccio di Boninsegna.
-The Documents and Early Sources, ed. and with an introd. by Hayden B.J.
-Maginnis, Atlanta, 2000: 69-81, and in Allesandro Bagnoli, et al., Duccio Alle origini dellla piture senese, Milan, 2003.: 577-579.
+The Documents and Early Sources, ed.
+Hayden B.J.
+Maginnis, Atlanta, 2000: 69-81, and in Allesandro Bagnoli et al., eds.
+Duccio: Siena fra tradizione bizantina e mondo gotico, Milan, 2003.: 577-579.

 See Alessandro Lisini, “Notizie di Duccio pittore e della sua celebre ancona,” Bullettino senese di storia patria 5 (1898): 24-25.
 According to this author, in 1506 the altarpiece "venne confinata in certi mezzanini dell'Opera [del Duomo]...e per introdurvela fu necessario di togliere tutte le cuspidi e gli accessori" ("was stored in certain passages in the Opera del Duomo...and to enter there it was necessary to cut off all the pinnacles and accessories").
 This latter term presumably comprises the predella.
-Lisini states that only "sulla fine del secolo" - i.e., at the end of the sixteenth century - was the painting brought back to the cathedral.
-In Giovanna Ragionieri's opinion (in Bagnoli et al. 2003, 212), however, the altarpiece had already been returned to the cathedral in 1536 and installed near the altar of Saint Sebastian.
+Lisini stated that only "sulla fine del secolo" - i.e., at the end of the sixteenth century - was the painting brought back to the cathedral.
+In Giovanna Ragionieri's opinion, however, the altarpiece had already been returned to the cathedral in 1536 and installed near the altar of Saint Sebastian.
+See Giovanna Ragionieri, in Duccio: Siena fra tradizione bizantina e mondo gotico, ed.
+Alessandro Bagnoli et al., Siena, 2003: 212.

-See Peleo Bacci, Francesco da Valdambrino emulo del Ghiberti e collaboratore di Jacopo della Quercia, Siena, 1936: 185-186.
-The author does not mention the gables and predella; these had probably been separated earlier from the rest of the altarpiece (see the previous note).
-After the separation of the two sides of the main panel, the front with the image of the Madonna and Child enthroned in Majesty surrounded by saints and angels was hung in its former place in the left transept and the narrative scenes of the back in the opposite transept.
+See Pèleo Bacci, Francesco da Valdambrino, Emulo del Ghiberti e collaboratore di Jacopo della Quercia, Siena, 1936: 185-186.
+The author did not mention the gables and predella; these had probably been separated earlier from the rest of the altarpiece (see the previous note).
+After the separation of the two sides of the main panel, the front with the image of the Madonna and Child enthroned in majesty surrounded by saints and angels was hung in its former place in the left transept, and the narrative scenes of the back were hung in the opposite transept.

 The painting was exhibited in Colle Val d’Elsa in 1879 as the property of Giuseppe and Marziale Dini, together with three other predella panels: The Calling of the Apostles Peter and Andrew framed together with the Raising of Lazarus, now in the Kimbell Art Museum in Fort Worth, and the Temptation on the Mountain (Frick Collection, New York) framed together with the Christ and the Woman of Samaria, now in the Thyssen-Bornemisza Museum in Madrid.